gpaux/Mediana/CaseStudy06.md

 #### Report with subsections

-The second generated report will contains a section for each outcome parameter and a subsection for each multiplicity adjustment procedures.
-A `Section` and a `Subsection` objects are added to the default `PresentationModel` object and the report is generated.
+The second report will include a section for each outcome parameter set and, in addition, a subsection will be created for each multiplicity adjustment procedure.
+The `Section` and `Subsection` objects are added to the default `PresentationModel` object as shown below and the report is generated:

 {% highlight R %}
 # Reporting 2 - With subsections